 - I am targeting logistics and transportation roles in my internship search.
-Do you know people who work in these types of roles or for companies that would have a logistics department?
+Do you know people who work in these types of roles and are there companies that you would recommend for me to research?

-- I am targeting retailers in my job search, so I am very interested in learning more about Kohl’s, Menards, Target, Bon Ton Stores and Walgreens.
+- I am targeting retailers in my job search, so I am very interested in learning more about Kohl’s, Amazon, Target and other nationwide organizations.
 Do you have relationships with people at any of these companies?
 Are there other retail organizations that you would encourage me to consider in my search?

 - As you consider my job search goal, do you have additional suggestions for strategies or networks I should consider for my search?

 In addition to learning about a specific industry, talking with a company-specific contact can be a great way to learn about the organization’s culture, hiring practices and job/internship search suggestions.
 If you are networking with the goal of targeting a specific company, keep the conversation focused on experiences and practices related to that company.
 In this instance, you could reach out to an alum through LinkedIn to express your interest in their organization and to ask for a conversation to learn about their experiences and recommendations for applying to the organization.

 - A contact you received through a referral or found through Marquette networks

 As you reach out, explain where you found this contact’s information and then tell them a little about your background (year in school, major, etc.), your career goals and what you hope to gain from talking with them.
 Consider the sample e-mails below.

 Dr. Smith at Marquette University recommended that I contact you to learn more about careers in banking and working at ABC Bank.
 I am a junior studying finance and interested in learning more about career paths within banking.
 Would it be possible to connect for 20-30 minutes to discuss your career path and experience with ABC Bank?
 I would also appreciate any suggestions you could share as I apply for summer internships.